Australian Pinzgauer Cattle

 Pinzgauers adapt readily and easily to a variety of climates and environments.
-Eight years of Pinzgauer breeding in South Africa have proven superior performance under arid conditions.
+Eighty years of Pinzgauer breeding in South Africa have proven superior performance under arid conditions.
 Hard dark hooves and strong leg bone formation give Pinzgauer excellent ranging ability.
-Pigmented skin especially around the head protects eyes from ultraviolet rays, thus making eye disease virtually nonexistent.
-Smooth hair and flexible skin reduces tick and other infestations.
+Pigmented skin, especially around the head, protects eyes from ultraviolet rays, thus making eye disease virtually nonexistent.
+Smooth hair and flexible skin reduce tick and other infestations.

 For further information please contact:

 Society President - Julia Roso

 Phone: 0418 515 081Society Secretary - Anne Ryan